 - Have opportunity to learn from career and labour market information

 By the end of Key Stage 4 students will have:

 - Taken part in an interview with the WEX coordinator to make choices about their work experience.

-- Been on a work experience placement for two weeks
+- Been on a work experience placement

 - Had meaningful encounters with employers and employees